peteroupc/peteroupc.github.io/bernsupp.md

 -------------------

 Alternatively, polynomials other than Bernstein polynomials, but written in Bernstein form, can be used to approximate $f$ with an error no more than $\epsilon$, as long as an explicit upper bound on the approximation error is available.
+A ratio of two such polynomials can also approximate $f$ this way.
 See my [**question on MathOverflow**](https://mathoverflow.net/questions/424272).

 An example is given by the iterated Bernstein polynomial construction discussed in Micchelli (1973)[^4] and Guan (2009)[^6].
 Let $B_n(f(\lambda))$ be the ordinary Bernstein polynomial for $f(\lambda)$.
 Then the order-2 iterated Bernstein polynomial is found as: $$U_{n,2} = B_n( 2 f(\lambda) - B_n(f(\lambda)))$$ (Güntürk and Li 2021, sec.
 3.3)[^7].
 The goal is now to find a value of _n_ such that $U_{n,2}$ is within $\epsilon$ of $f(\lambda)$.
 By analyzing the proof of Theorem 3.3 of the paper just cited, it's possible to prove the following error bound: